 Rescue Alliance offers hope to New Yorkers surviving on the street through compassionate, collaborative, and comprehensive care that serves not only material needs but also extends to relational and spiritual care.
 Rescue Alliance partners work together to create places of healing, empowerment, and hope to meet those in need where they are and to help them find their way to sustainable independent living.

 GOD'S HEART FOR THE POOR

 God created us to love and to be loved.

-God loves everyone.
-As we read the pages of Scripture, we see God’s heart particularly bent toward the plight of the poor and oppressed.
+God loves everyone, and as we read the pages of Scripture we see God’s heart particularly bent toward the plight of the poor and oppressed.

 Again and again, through the prophets in the Old Testament or Jesus himself in the New Testament, we see God pleading with humanity to spend itself on behalf of others, declaring that the only way we will ever see a beloved community realized is when we seek the best for others, not just for us.